pulumi/docs/content/partner/azure.md

   - title: Always Up To Date
     description: |
         The provider is designed to be always up to date with additions and changes to Azure APIs.
-Pulumi SDKs are generated for `azurerm` automatically from Azure API specifications published by Microsoft ensuring whichever SDK you choose is always up to date.
+Pulumi SDKs are generated for `azure-nextgen` automatically from Azure API specifications published by Microsoft ensuring whichever SDK you choose is always up to date.
     cta: Learn More